KabukiStarship/Script2/docs/script_specification_rfc.md

 # 1. Overview

-The Serial Chinese Room, Interprocess, and Telemetry (SCRIPT in all caps) Specification defines this Overview Specification, ASCII Data Types Specification, and the SCRIPT Protocol Specification, Universal Polar Addressing, and ICAN3 Distributed Nomination System.
+The Serial Chinese Room, Interprocess, and Telemetry (SCRIPT) Specification defines this Overview Specification, Automaton Standard Code for Information Interchange (ASCII) Data Types Specification, and the SCRIPT Protocol Specification, and Universal Polar Addressing.
 Script, which consists of the SCRIPT Protocol, Chinese Room Abstract Stack Machine (Crabs), and Script^2 is best described as a combination of Lua, JavaScript, Python, and LISP that is suitable for embedded purposes and is portable to almost any microprocessor and pen and paper computer.
 Script works over almost any serial communication protocol or encryption method and has its own multi-master physical reference bus using a series-parallel RS-485 connection over grounded 9-wire Ethernet cable.

 Please note that this RFC is not an ISO Specification but is a living document; your comments and criticism are welcome.
 If you would like to contribute to this RFC, please email [Cale McCollough](https://calemccollough.github.io) at [cale.mccollough@gmail.com](mailto:cale.mccollough@gmail.com).